Archive for: Art. 9(1)(i) TMA

 The request for annulment of a right deriving from registration of a trademark may be filed within five years of the date of registration.
 After the expiry of that period, such request may only be filed in respect of an owner who has obtained registration in bad faith.

-The VAC also ruled that bad faith mentioned in article 31 of the TMA, cannot be treated extensively in relation to all grounds for invalidation of the registration, because this would undermine the sense of the institutions of mutability of the registration.
+The Court also ruled that bad faith mentioned in Article 31 of the TMA, cannot be treated extensively in relation to all grounds for invalidation of the registration, because this would undermine the sense of the institutions of mutability of the registration.
 The Supreme Administrative Court in its judgment of 5 December 2006 case file II GSK 167/06 dismissed the cassation complaint.
 This case concerned DELIC-POL R-81280 trade mark.

 Trade mark law, case VI SA/Wa 1705/05